Potential and limitations of quantum extreme learning machines: Single-injection examples

 \section{Single-injection examples}

 \parTitle{Types of dynamics considered} Let us consider how our framework applies to the case with single-qubit inputs.
-There are different scenarios one can consider here: \begin{enumerate} \item The input qubits interact with a high-dimensional state through some random unitary evolution.
+Most of the literature focuses on reservoir dynamics defined via some Hamiltonian~\cite{fujii2017harnessing}, or on open quantum systems~\cite{ghosh2019quantum}.
+Our aim is here to study the performance of QELMs in standard scenarios, and we therefore focus on unitary evolutions, and analyze cases where the reservoir dynamics is a random unitary or isometric evolution rather than a specific Hamiltonian model, in order to gain a better insight into the performances of QELMs in more general contexts.
+More specifically, we focus on the following three scenarios: \begin{enumerate} \item The input qubits interact with a high-dimensional state through some random unitary evolution.
 In this case, the reservoir is a qudit, measured in some fixed computational basis, and the corresponding evolution reads: $\Lambda(\rho) = \Tr_1[V\rho V^\dagger]$ with $V\in\rmU(\CC^2,\CC^2\otimes \CC^n)$ a $(2n)\times2$ isometry, for some $\NN\ni n>2$.
 In this notation, the initial state of the reservoir is implicitly specified through the choice of isometry $V$.
 The corresponding measurement is taken to be $\mu_j=\ketbra j$ with $j=1,..., n$, and the effective measurement thus reads

 \item Alternatively, one can consider a scenario involving a single high-dimensional qudit, with no bipartite structure involved.
 In this case, the ``input qubit'' is a two-dimensional subspace of the qudit, $\tilde\rho=\rho\oplus \eta_0$ with $\rho\in\rmD(\CC^2)$ a single-qubit state, and $\eta_0\in\rmD(\CC^{n-2})$ the initial state of the reservoir degrees of freedom.
 The dynamics is in this case simply an evolution of the form $\rho\oplus\eta_0\mapsto U (\rho\oplus\eta_0) U^\dagger$ for some unitary operator $U\in\rmU(\CC^n)$.
 Measurements are again performed in the computational basis, $\mu_k=\ketbra k$ with $k=1,...,n$, and thus